Nikara4/JS-code-excercises/README.md

 # JS-code-excercises
-> A repo for my excercise coding in JavaScript.
+> A repo for my excercise coding in HTML5, CSS2 and JavaScript.
 You can see the results on CodePen site, the links to each exercise is below.

 # CodePen links & description